Conservatives still to declare intentions on Epsom

 He says he is not interested in cups of tea or backroom deals and aims to meet the 5% threshold to get list MPs on the party's own terms.

-Next story in Political: Ross Sea negotiations a challenge, says McCully
+Next story in Politics: Ross Sea negotiations a challenge, says McCully

 Copyright © 2012, Radio New Zealand